What is Staking?

 For instance, the blockchain only expects the validator to confirm valid transactions and avoid a single transaction’s fraudulent replication.
 On the other hand, the blockchain should meet the bargain’s end by rewarding the validator for approving the valid entries.

+The initial step of staking is committing your cryptocurrency to a smart contract.
 However, it’s important to note that the amount locked up should reach or surpass the minimum stake threshold set up for the particular network.
 When the user meets the staking requirement, a node transfers the crypto amount into the PoS blockchain.

 The stake’s size determines the probability of a node being selected to create the subsequent block.
 The more significant the stake, the higher the chance of selection.
+The network protocol randomly selects the validator.
+When the chosen node successfully makes a new block, it receives its incentive.

 Staking Pool